 Black Lives Matter

-Join Georgetown students from the Black Theatre Ensemble, Mask & Bauble Dramatic Society, and nomadictheatre alongside GTA in supporting Showing Up for Racial Justice (SURJ) DC or Black Lives Matter (BLM) DC.
+GTA, in collaboration with the Black Theatre Ensemble, Mask & Bauble Dramatic Society, and nomadictheatre thanks everyone who joined in supporting Showing Up for Racial Justice (SURJ) DC and Black Lives Matter (BLM) DC.
+Together we raised...

 GTA Statement of Solidarity